 This Complaint Resolution Process is the exclusive process for resolution of sexual harassment and interpersonal violence complaints brought under the University’s Sexual Harassment and Interpersonal Violence Policy.
 Click here to review full process.

-Solicitation on University property is strictly prohibited without the prior permission of the Associate Director of Student Engagement or appropriate academic dean or department head.
+Solicitation on University property is strictly prohibited without the prior permission of the staff in the Office of Student Engagement or appropriate academic dean or department head.

 Solicitation in the residence halls is prohibited so as to protect residents from unwelcome visits and possible harassment.
 Only residence hall organizations may solicit in their residence and then only with the approval of the head of hall/area coordinator/community coordinator.